| Advances in Treating Meth PsychosisMany medical and treatment

 withdrawal process, sertraline produced a number of unpleasant side

 effects and may have interfered with behavioral interventions as well.
+Researchers at

 UCLA found that treatment with sertraline did not relieve the depression